sumitpore/chrome-extension-notify-when-master-changes/notify-when-master-changes/README.md

 ### Known Bugs

-1. If there are more than 1 commits made within span of 2 hours, then notification of only last commit will be received.
-2. Sometimes 'Subscribe To Master' button is shown twice.
+1. Sometimes 'Subscribe To Master' button is shown twice.